MicroEJ/docs/SDK6UserGuide/gettingStartedIMX93.rst

 .. note::

    This Getting Started has been tested on Windows 10 & 11 with a WSL distribution Ubuntu 22.04.
+Also note that examples used in this Getting Started could depend on older tools and libraries.
+Most notably the MicroEJ Gradle plugin could be an older version, implying syntax changes.

 This Getting Started is separated into two main parts.